borntofrappe/Front-End-Practice/UX Typography/README.md

 ## Goal

-Practice with CSS while replicating parts of the design from [this website](https://thomasjockin.github.io/lexend/).
+Practice with CSS and JavaScript while replicating parts of the design from [this website](https://thomasjockin.github.io/lexend/).